belloum/reproducible-monitoring/README.md

 # Installation

 You need Perl with its core modules installed.
 The Allen code has been tested on Perl versions 5.18 and MacOS X, but should work on other configurations as well.

-The visualization part needs to run the python scripts on Anaconda Jupyter, packaged in a provided Docker container for your convenience.
+The visualization part needs to run the python scripts on Anaconda Jupyter.
+For your convenience, Anaconda Jupyter is provided as a
+Docker container (you need to have Docker installed to use it).
+Alternatively, you might already have Anaconda Jupyter installed.

 # Getting started